pbayer/DiscreteEventsCompanion.jl/docs/src/processes.md

 ```

 The `server` processes run their function body in an infinite loop (default) while the `arrivals` process runs it only once and then terminates.
 The `server` processes wait for jobs in their input channels and the `arrivals` process waits for the clock to tick.
 If we start the clock, the processes begin to interact: customers are produced by the arrivals process, the servers then serve them …

+Note that the clock variable given to the process function is computed dynamically during process startup.
+If you start a process on a parallel thread with `cid` or `spawn`, the process runs on a parallel clock.
+Therefore in `Prc` you don't include the clock variable an an argument.

 ## Limitations